cgwire/kitsu/docs/getting-started-production/README.md

 ![Shot status](../img/getting-started/shot_status.png)

-It will open a new page, and here you can post a comment (1) and change the status (2), and validate the post and the new status with **Post status** button (3).
+It will make appear a pannel on the right, and here you can post a comment (1) and change the status (2), and validate the post and the new status with **Post status** button (3).